HugoFernandes2343/ESOFT_2016-2017/Iteração 1/Paper EN-UK.md

 It is necessary that all the event managers, organizers, participants and FAE are registered in the system as users.
 To do this, the user not registered in the system creates a user profile indicating his/her name, email address and access credentials (password is stored encrypted).
 An event manager then confirms the user registration.

 The main core of the software should be implemented in Java.
-To increase the maintainability of the software, OO analysis and OO design best practices should be adopted.
+To increase the maintainability of the software, OO analysis and OO design best practices should be adopted. **An iterative and incremental software development process must be adopted.
+The user actions should be logged for further auditing.**